rackerlabs/rackspace-how-to/content/cloud-servers/supported-operating-systems.md

 -   Windows Server 2012 R2
 -   Windows Server 2016 (OnMetal Servers only)

-*Not supported at the Managed Operations Service level
+**Note:** Those operating systems with an asterisk (\*) to the right of the name are not supported at the Managed Operations service level.

 ### Supported browsers